-In all cases, the Transportation Director shall have the final authority to determine the extent of the consequences.
-The Principal may also determine the extent of the consequences.
+In all cases, the principal, in coordination with the Transportation Director shall have the final authority to determine the extent of the consequences.

 "A" CONDUCT REPORT (NOTICE TO PARENTS)

 These are some examples of unacceptable behavior that would result in an "A" Conduct Report.
 NOTE: The normal progression of consequences is accelerated to the "B" Conduct Report level after the issuance of two "A" Conduct Reports.